 MassTech owns, manages, and develops its Westborough, Massachusetts headquarters as the Massachusetts Technology Park Corporation.
-The use of the 36-acre campus reflects MassTech's mission to promote partnerships among industrial, educational, and governmental sectors.
+The use of the 36 acre campus reflects MassTech's mission to promote partnerships among industrial, educational, and governmental sectors.
+The basic financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") as applied to government entities.
+The Governmental Accounting Standards Board ("GASB") is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.